thecoderfinder/Spectating-mod/README.md

 ## the gorilla tag version
 if you don't know what I mean, I mean, what was the DLL updated so it can work

-2024 Christmas update liv come out
+2025 Christmas update Fireworks come out